SatelliteQE/testfm/README.md

 ## Running the Tests

-Before running any tests, you must add foreman/satellite hostname to testfm/inventory file.
+Before running any tests, you must add foreman or satellite hostname to the `testfm/inventory` file (first copy it from`testfm/inventory.sample`).

 That done, you can run tests using pytest :